Are electronic signatures valid across state lines?

 What if a renter never shows up?

 In most cases, a Lease Agreement is legally binding when signed even if the renter never moves in.
-You may already have the first and last month’s rent, and a security deposit, in the bank before the move-in date.
-Generally, the renter is liable for rent subject to the terms of the rental agreement, the landlord's duty to mitigate damages or avoid losses, or other local limits on the renter's liability.
+You may already have the first and last month's rent, and a security deposit, in the bank before the move-in date.
+Generally, the renter is liable for rent subject to the terms of the rental agreement, the landlord's duty to mitigate damages or avoid losses, or other state or local limits.

 As a practical matter, you may want to get in touch with the renter as soon as possible to see if they intend to move in.
-If not, it's best to get it in writing that they are canceling their lease so you can quickly re-rent the property.
-Keep in mind that even if state or local law makes the tenant liable for the entire lease, collecting even one full month's rent may be difficult without legal action and proving you could not re-rent the space to avoid losses.
-If you intend to charge the tenant, try to get them to agree to the amount you plan to withhold from their deposit when they give their notice to cancel.
+If not, it is best to get it in writing that they are canceling their lease so you can quickly re-rent the property.
+Keep in mind that even if state or local law makes the tenant liable for the entire lease, collecting more than one month's rent may be complicated and require legal action.
+If you intend to charge the tenant, you may want to ask them to agree to the amount you plan to withhold from their deposit when they give their notice to cancel.

-Can you charge a disinfection fee to new tenants?
+Can you charge a cleaning fee to new tenants?

 Can you demand a higher security deposit for more wear and tear due to remote learning and telecommuting?

 State and local laws may set a general limit on security deposits.
 Often security deposits are limited to one or two months of rent.
-Market considerations may also limit what you can charge.
+Market considerations may also limit what you can charge, especially when renting to college students.

 Even if you ask for a larger security deposit, you still have the burden of proving that the tenant caused more than reasonable wear and tear to the property.
-This may require showing something like a carpet excessively worn by an office chair.
+This may require showing something like carpet damage caused by an office chair used without a floor mat to protect the carpet.
 A security deposit cannot be used for routine maintenance and refurbishment between rentals.
-Using a detailed Pre-Rental Inspection Checklist can help you support potential claims.
+Using a detailed Move-Out Inspection Checklist can help you support potential claims.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.